pivotal/docs-tap/app-live-view/install.hbs.md

       clusters to reach the Application Live View back end.
 Prepend the `appliveview` subdomain to the provided value.

-1. Configure TLS in your `app-live-view-connector-values.yaml` depending on how you activated or deactivated TLS in [Install Application Live View back end](#install-app-live-view-back-end) earlier.
+1. Configure TLS in your `app-live-view-connector-values.yaml`.
+Choose a tab depending on how you configured TLS in [Install Application Live View back end](#install-app-live-view-back-end) earlier.
    <!-- check if the above step is correct -->

     Configure TLS with self-signed certificate